Lamma Island Hiking

 The Fishing Village of Sok Kwu Wan

-Sok Kwu Wan is a cozy fishing village and the waterfront is lined with restaurants.
-The Rainbow Seafood Restaurant was recommended to us by Sharon.
-We were starving so we got a table and ordered.
+Sok Kwu Wan is a cozy fishing village, and the waterfront is lined with restaurants.
+Sharon recommended the Rainbow Seafood Restaurant to us.
+We were starving, so we got a table and ordered.

-The food was great and I finally got to try a "Blue Girl Pilsener".
-Funny how the beer tastes so much better after a good workout.
-Lamma Island was a worthwhile stop as we got to experience a quieter side of the region.
+The food was great, and I finally got to try a "Blue Girl Pilsener."
+It's funny how the beer tastes so much better after a good workout.
+Lamma Island was a worthwhile stop, as we got to experience a quieter side of the region.